greenhas/ict302_fall23/content/posts/Doug-infographic.md

 author: "Douglas Loia"
 ---

-This infographic showcases what your data privacy rights are.
+This infographic showcases what your data privacy rights are in the digital age.
+Created by Douglas Loia.

 ![Digital Data and Privacy Laws infographic](/DouglasInfo.jpg)